awin/docker-mysql/README.md

     stop-mysql
 ```

+MySQL Daemon itself is started by S6.
+You can add in more services to start in together with MySQL by adding the service definitions to run files: `services.d/<service_name>/run`.
+Test that your services work by running `make run` followed by manually invoking S6: `/init`

 Notes on the Makefile
 =====================

-You can try this project out by running `make build run` and connecting to
+You can try this project out by running `make build start` and connecting to
 default mysql port on your dockerhost.
 The Makefile makes trying the project
 out consistent and simple.
 I would encourage you to use it as a template for
 your own project.